Monday 22 May 2017

 • What would a 24/7 gospel culture look like?
 Some historical attempts -

-7) How do we keep the Christian faith, its traditions and its rituals spiritually alive, not just going through the motions?
+7) How do we keep the Christian faith, its traditions and its rituals spiritually alive, not just going

 8) Jews, Christians, and Muslims are people of the book.